ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0003_Corrective_and_Preventative_action.md

 ## Dissemination of Information

  * All information will be disseminated to appropriate Medical Data Networks employees using email, Google Docs, Jira, Slack and/or Github.
  * Management will review all relevant information.
-Decisions about corrective and preventive action to be taken in current or future sprints will be documented as Jira issues.
-This information is also presented at Management Review meetings.
+Decisions about corrective and preventive action to be taken in current or future activities will be documented as GIT repository issues.
+This information is also presented at Management Operations Review meetings.

 ## Documentation

-All documentation regarding quality issues and corrective and preventive action are stored in Jira, Google Docs, Zendesk and GitHub in accordance with [SOP-0002 Control of Quality Records](https://github.com/ehwest/mdn_quality_system/blob/master/01_Standard_Operating_Procedures/SOP-0002_Control_of_Quality_Records.md).
+All documentation regarding quality issues and corrective and preventive action are stored in Jira, Google Docs, Zendesk and GitHub in accordance with QMS procedures for Control of Quality Records.